cachix/devenv/docs/inputs.md

     url: github:cachix/pre-commit-hooks.nix
 ```

-The dependencies you mention as `inputs` are passsed as an argument to the function.
+The dependencies you mention as `inputs` are passed as an argument to the function.

 For example, if you have a `devenv.yaml` file like: